 - Upon successful completion of the course, you will be issued a DSHS training certificate.
 A copy of this certificate must be kept in your AFH files.

 Current Quarter Offerings:

 Please note: If a class is full, you have the option to be added to a waitlist by clicking on the “Add to Wait List” button from the class description page.
 The wait list does not guarantee enrollment in the class, nor does it move you to registered status in a future quarter.
-Being on a wait list is different from being registered for a class and there is no guarantee that a spot will open to you so please register, pay for your classes, and get the required documentation to us early to avoid delays.
+Being on a wait list is different from being registered for a class and there is no guarantee that a spot will open to you so please test, register, and pay for your classes.
 If you need more general help on the registration process click here.